 As part of the Pre-Training Review, all learners are also required to complete a Pre Training Needs Assessment (which includes a Language, Literacy and Numeracy (LLN) assessment) prior to enrolling into a training program with Master Builders.

-The LLN assessment will be used to determine any language, literacy or numeracy support that may be required for each individual learner through the training program.
+The LLN assessment will be used to determine any language, literacy, numeracy and technology support that may be required for each individual learner through the training program.

 Master Builders may also refer learners to external organisations and agencies for additional support on a case-by-case basis.
 All costs relating to external additional support will be the responsibility of the learner or the learner’s employer or referring agency.

 6. Access and Equity